Sail Caledonia Organisation

 in 2007 as press-

 Mike has been involved with the sea since leaving school, making his living in the merchant navy and the oil industry, but only started sailing in 2009 when his friend built him a boat.
-He came on his first raid in 2011 and, despite capsizing twice (once without any sails up!) was hooked to such an extent that it has rapidly becoming an all consuming passion.
+He came on his first raid in 2011 and, despite capsizing twice (once without any sails up!) was hooked to such an extent that it rapidly became an all consuming passion.
+In 2015 he did the Clipper Round the World yacht race https://www.clipperroundtheworld.com on the Great Britain yacht which attained a podium finish coming in third overall.
+He also does volunteer sailing for the Helen MacArthur Cancer Trust https://www.ellenmacarthurcancertrust.org taking young people sailing after recovering from cancer.

 It wouldn’t be Sail Caledonia without “Swampy” Dave at the helm of Ros Crana.
 Few folks are aware of all the work that he does quietly in the background, smoothing the way for the fleet as it makes its way down the canal.
 He is an independent skipper on the canal and when not on the barge he can be found taking tourists down the loch at stupid speeds in a fast rib, or at a more sedate pace on the Royal Scot.
 When the winter comes you will find him praying for snow as a member of the ski patrol at Nevis Range.